WSO2 Helps Safeguard Stock Exchange via Real-Time Data Analysis and Fraud Detection

 The solution WSO2 has created is a report-based surveillance system that analyzes all of the data streams and transactions that occur in real time and identifies trading patterns that point to fraud.
 The surveillance system considers three primary types of data: trading information, public announcements on things that might affect securities (such as company changes), and the closing price of stocks.

 The system can identify pumping and dumping by monitoring the changes in prices applied to stocks by traders.
-By analyzing the number of price increments per person and per security, the WSO2 Data Analytics Server can trigger an alert notifying officials that a possible pumping action might be happening.
+By analyzing the number of price increments per person and per security, the WSO2 Stream Processor can trigger an alert notifying officials that a possible pumping action might be happening.
 With more than 79,000 events per second, this detection system functions at less than a third of a second.

 Front running is detected by having the system first analyze traders who perform large sales.
-By reviewing over 10,000 events per second, the WSO2 Data Analytics Server checks whether these high-volume sellers have recently accumulated large amounts of stocks.
+By reviewing over 10,000 events per second, the WSO2 Stream Processor checks whether these high-volume sellers have recently accumulated large amounts of stocks.

 In the instance of a broker making trades on behalf of a client, this pattern can be observed in other trades where the same broker’s client transactions coincide.